rohstar/lara-tweeter/README.md

 # lara-tweeter

-A social network created with Laravel 5 that mimics the popular social network.
+A social network created with Laravel 5 that mimics twitter.

 #V1.0 Live: